 Some men find that their desire and arousal are fine up until the point of penetration.
 As soon as they enter their partner, their erection goes, which can be frustrating for both partners.
 Agree to intentionally let your penis go soft inside your partner, stop thrusting and lay still together.
 Try this on several occasions to both get used to the soft penis, so it is not something to fear.
 With less pressure, anxiety and a more forgiving attitude, you may find erections stay for longer during sex.
 Take penetration off the menu sometimes and enjoy mutual masturbation.
 Penetration is not the gold standard in sex.

-If you find that you are struggling with erectile difficulties and have ruled out any physical causes, you may wish to seek help from a qualified psychosexual therapist, to explore more deeply the possible underlying psychological issues.
+If you find that you are struggling with maintaining erectile function and have ruled out any physical causes, you may wish to seek help from a qualified psychosexual therapist, to explore more deeply the possible underlying psychological issues.
 This usually involves weekly talking therapy sessions, helping you to think about experiences in your life that may be affecting you and exploring the way that you think or feel about yourself and relationships.
 Guidance might include, learning about your body, sexual functioning and being given exercises to do by yourself or with your partner between sessions.
 Visit The College of Sexual and Relationship Therapists to search for a qualified, accredited therapist.

 Viagra, Cialis, Levitra and Spedra are commonly used PDE5 inhibitors, which can increase blood flow to the penis to help erectile functioning.
 However, it can take up to eight attempts for them to have an effect and some do not work if you have eaten.
 Furthermore, you need to feel desire for your partner and be sexually stimulated for this medication to be effective.
 Visit LloydsPharmacy Online Doctor for an ED consultation.